awadeem/Rebranded-GIT-Tutorial/README.md

  ## How to Fork?
  A fork is a copy of repository.
 Forking repository allows you to freely experiment with changes without affecting the original project.

+ 1. On GitHub.com, naviagte to the repository.
+ 2. In the write top corner of the page, click **Fork**.

+ 3. Clone your forked repository.

  ## How to Rebase?